-Each county may submit 3 entries total from 50268, 50269, 50270, 50271

-Conference Judging: Wednesday, July 26, 9 a.m.
+Each county may submit 3 entries total from 50268, 50269, 50270, 50271 Check-In: Monday, July 22, 4 to 8 p.m.
+Conference Judging: Wednesday, July 24, 9 a.m.
 General Projects Building

 ALL photos in exhibits must have been taken by the exhibitor.
 Photo/Model releases from individuals pictured in the exhibitor's photographs are required unless the photograph is of a group in a public place where identification would not be an issue.
-The release can be obtained at: https://4h.extension.illinois.edu/members/projects/photography Photos may be taken with a camera, an electronic tablet (i.e., iPad), or a cell phone.
+Meta data must be included on the back of the picture.
+The photo release and meta data tip sheet can be obtained at: https://go.illinois.edu/PhotographyProject.
+Photos may be taken with a camera, an electronic tablet (i.e., iPad), or a cell phone.